bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-migrating-to-bitshares-2.0.md

 BitShares 0.9.x wallet will provide a utility to dump all private keys associated with a given account to make the migration process easy.

-## Transaction History Migration All transaction history will be abandoned.
-If you need your transaction history you
+## Transaction History Migration

-will have to reference your BitShares 0.9.x wallet.
+All transaction history will be abandoned.
+If you need your transaction history you will have to reference your BitShares 0.9.x wallet.

-## Delegate Migration All delegates will be migrated to a pair of witness and workers and maintain votes for both.
+## Delegate Migration

+All delegates will be migrated to a pair of witness and workers and maintain votes for both.
 There should be no change in income unless your worker and/or delegate get voted out.
-Initially all witnesses will be assigned private keys that are a shared secret between Invictus and the current delegates.
-At any time the delegates can recover the private key that allows them to change their block signing key and take control of their witness.
+To bootstrap the new network, initially all witnesses will be assigned block signing keys that are controlled by the dev team.
+At any time the witnesses can recover the private key that allows them to change their block signing key and take control of their witness.

-## Exchange Migration All exchanges will have at least 30 days to prepare for the new API which is significantly
+## Exchange Migration

-different from BitShares.
+All exchanges will have at least 30 days to prepare for the new API which is significantly different from BitShares.
 We will encourage all exchanges to migrate as a Gateway.

-## End of Life of BitShares 0.9.x One the appointed snapshot date, BitShares 1.0 will shut down and all delegates will
+## End of Life of BitShares 0.9.x

-stop producing blocks.
-This is to prevent anyone from attempting to sell assets on the BitShares 1.0 chain.
-It will be up to the individual delegates whether or not to continue BitShares 0.9.x and for the stakeholders to vote in new delegates to continue the chain.
+On the appointed snapshot date, BitShares 0.9.x will halt and all delegates will stop producing blocks.

 ## Other Details